-A nerve biopsy is a testing procedure in which a small sample of a nerve is removed from your body and examined in a laboratory.
+A nerve biopsy is a procedure where a small sample of a nerve is removed from your body and examined in a laboratory.

 - damage to the covering of a nerve (called the myelin sheath)

 - destruction of the axon in the nerve cell (the fiber-like extensions of the cell that help carry signals)

 - neuropathies (inflammatory nerve conditions)